hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 --samplesLabel "WT_replicate2" "H3K4me" "H3K27me3" "H3K27ac" \
 --refPointLabel "PRDM16 binding sites"
 ```

-In this profile plot, we observe moderate levels of H3K4me and H3K27ac in PRDM16-binding regions.
-Given what we know about these histone marks, this suggests that  **PRDM16 is associated with active enhancers in the embryonic cortex**.
-The developmental connection of H3K27me3 would be nice to have with this dataset, however we do not see much enrichment of the mark in PRDM16 binding sites.
-This makes sense as the H3K27me3 modification is mostly found in	promoters in gene-rich regions, and we already ruled out promoter regions with our TSS plot.

-the last plot is supposed to show the H3K27ac and H3K4me occurring at the PRDM16 binding sites - these look like very small peaks - how to we differentiate signal versus no signal (the H3K4me peak is similar size to the TSS peak based on the plots).
-Are these marks expected to give less signal so that anything varying from a flat line is good?
+**What do we observe from this plot?**

 <p align="center">
 <img src="../img/09_plot2_wt_encode_update.png" width="500">
 </p>

+There appears to be no H3K27 trimethylation associated with PRDM16 binding sites.
+This makes sense as the H3K27me3 modification is mostly found in	promoters in gene-rich regions, and we already ruled out promoter regions with our TSS plot.

+Given what we know about the other two histone modifications, this plot suggests that **PRDM16 is associated with active enhancers** in the embryonic cortex.
+We observe moderate levels of H3K4 monomethylation and slightly higher levels H3K27 acetylation in PRDM16-binding regions.
+The **moderate levels suggest that PRDM16 might also be associated with regulatory sequences that repress transcription** of genes.
+This hypothesis would require further investigation with relevant data.

+In summary, this qualitative assessment allowed us to explore our data and slowly help us piece together the story of PRDM16 and its function in cortical stem cells.

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*